livegnik/2way-poc-design/00-scope/03-definitions-and-terminology.md

 An envelope is a signed container used to carry one or more operations for local processing or network sync.

 Constraints:

-1. An envelope includes an explicit author identity reference.
+- An envelope includes an explicit author identity reference.
-2. An envelope is not trusted until verified and validated.
+- An envelope is not trusted until verified and validated.

 This file does not define envelope fields, signing formats, or encryption formats.

 ### 8.3 OperationContext

-An OperationContext is the backend derived context used to evaluate an operation.
+An OperationContext is the backend derived context used to validate and authorize an operation.

 Constraints:

-1. OperationContext binds the author identity and any scoped authority relevant to the operation.
+- OperationContext binds the requester_identity_id and any scoped authority relevant to the operation.
-2. OperationContext is explicitly derived, it is not inferred from transport, session, or client supplied claims.
+- OperationContext is explicitly derived, it is not inferred from transport metadata or client supplied claims.
+- For sync related processing, OperationContext may include sync_domain and remote_node_identity_id.
+- OperationContext includes trace_id for request correlation.

-This file does not define OperationContext fields.
+This file does not define OperationContext fields beyond the names listed here.

 ## 9. Ordering and sync terms